 Do you want included prescription coverage?
 Most Medicare Advantage plans (83 percent in 2014) offer prescription coverage, whereas if you opt for Original Medicare and a Medigap plan, you’ll need to also purchase a Part D plan in order to have prescription coverage – Medigap plans sold since 2006 do not include prescription coverage.

 Here’s a big one: premium cost.
 In most areas, there are “zero-premium” Medicare Advantage plans available (although you still have to pay for Medicare B; in 2017, the premium for Part B is an average of $109/month for most enrollees).
-According to the Kaiser Family Foundation, 78 percent of Medicare beneficiaries have access to at least one zero-premium Medicare Advantage plan in 2015, and that increased to 81 percent in 2016.
+According to the Kaiser Family Foundation, 78 percent of Medicare beneficiaries had access to at least one zero-premium Medicare Advantage plan in 2015, and that increased to 81 percent in 2016.

 But it’s important to remember that these are just averages, and there’s wide variation in premiums from one plan to another.

 6. Out-of-pocket exposure

 On the other hand, how important is out-of-pocket exposure?
 With most Medicare Advantage plans, you’ll pay coinsurance and copays, and the out-of-pocket maximum can be as high as $6,700 in 2017 (for services that would be covered under Medicare Part A and B).

 But with Medigap, there are plans available that pay first-dollar coverage for all Medicare-covered services, leaving you with little to no out-of-pocket exposure (these tend to be the most expensive Medigap plans; less expensive options do not cover all of Original Medicare’s out-of-pocket costs).